 bin directory of a Oracle JDK (Java Development Kit).

-In the delivery of Axon.ivy we provide a dedicated plugin for VisualVM that allows you to monitor some of the technical aspects of an Axon.ivy Engine or Designer.
+You can download the Axon.ivy plugin for VisualVM from the Axon.ivy Market that allows you to monitor some of the technical aspects of an Axon.ivy Engine or Designer.
 For example you can observe the current transactions on the System Database, whether you violate the licence or how many requests are running at an Axon.ivy Engine at any given time.
 And in the same tool you can still observe the heap or CPU usage or create thread dumps.